Controller

 support\Request

-object to the controller, which can be used to get user input data (such as get, post, header, cookie, and other data), see Request. - The controller can return numbers, strings, or
+object to the controller, which can be used to obtain user input data (like get, post, header, cookie, etc.), see Request. - The controller can return numbers, strings, or

 support\Response

-objects, but cannot return other types of data. support\Response
+objects, but cannot return other types of data. - The

 ,json()